oceanprotocol-archive/predict-eth/challenges/main4.md

 Desights is a decentralized platform for data science competitions.
 It hosts predict-eth challenges.

-First, sign up to Desights _Discord_, if needed
+First, sign up to Desights _Discord_, if needed:
 - Go to [Desights Discord](https://discord.com/channels/1032236056516509706)
 - Enter your usual Discord info: email, password, etc.
 - And you're in!

-Then, sign up for Desights _Platform_, if needed
+Then, sign up for Desights _Platform_, if needed:
 - Go to [Desights Discord #invitees channel](https://discord.com/channels/1032236056516509706/1076727165372084244)
 - Post a public message tagging admins, asking for access.
   - Example: "Hello @admin could you please send me an invite, to join the Desights AI platform please?
 Here is my ETH address: 0x(your address here)".
   - If you prefer, don't post your Eth address, and the admin will ask you for it in a private DM
 - The admin will respond with something like: "Your wallet is now invited to join the Desights AI platform  🤩🤗.
 Go ahead and create your Profile 🎊 at https://desights.ai/.
 Good luck with challenge"

-Now, try out Desights platform
+Now, create your Desights account:
 - Go https://desights.ai/
--Connect your web3 wallet.
+- Connect your web3 wallet.
 Switch to Polygon if needed.
-- If it says "Create my account" or "Join Desights Discord", you haven't completed steps 1 & 2 yet.
-Please do it.
+- Click "Create my account"
 - Update your profile as you like

-Finally, register for _this_ challenge via Desights platform
+Finally, register for _this_ challenge via Desights:
 - Go https://desights.ai/
 - Register for this challenge